ippocratis/location-history/README.md

 LOCAL_TZ = pytz.timezone('Europe/Athens')
 Get proper locales for pytz from w.g. [here](https://gist.github.com/heyalexej/8bf688fd67d7199be4a1682b3eec7568)

-- Threefold for stops and routes is 20 min .
+- Threshold for stops and routes is 20 min .
 You can adjust it in their functions in the threshold_minutes variable in app.py

 ### Run the app